ArjunZe/iics-docs/docs/howto.md

 ## How to create a Manifest group for your team for access control?
 [manifest-group]: #how-to-create-a-manifest-group-for-your-team-for-access-control
-DoIT EI uses Manifest groups to give teams access to the UW Madison IICS environment.
+DoIT EI uses Manifest groups to give teams access to the UW-Madison IICS environment.

 **Provisioning a team**: